Frequently Asked Questions

 No!
 Installing a garage door can be very dangerous and is not recommended for a novice.
 DASMA recommends that trained door systems technicians install garage doors.

 Your garage door is probably the largest moving part in your home and is typically used every day.
 Over time, parts can wear out and break, creating potential safety problems.
-Although you should perform monthly safety checks and maintenance to your garage door system, an annual visit from a trained door systems technician can keep your door operating safely and smoothly for a long time.
+Although you should perform monthly safety checks and maintenance to your garage door system, an annual Tune-Up from a trained door systems technician can keep your door operating safely and smoothly for a long time.

 If your garage door has extension springs, you need a safety cable that runs through the spring and secures to the wall or ceiling at each end.
 When your garage door is down, extension springs are under high tension.
 If the spring breaks, it may cause injury or damage to property.
 A safety cable can keep that broken spring contained.
 If you have extension springs but do not have a safety cable, call your local dealer for a safety inspection.